cishocksr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is a layout of the enitre document.
+When can alter the DOM on browsers while never bother the original mark-up.

 2. What is an event?
+    An event is some form of action between the HTML and the DOM.

 3. What is an event listener?
+    An event listener listens for these events, and once acknowledged execute another code.

 4. Why would we convert a NodeList into an Array?
+    The NodeList is array like not an array.
+You would convert it to be able to use all available array methods on it.

 5. What is a component?
+    a component is reusable code that is used to manipulate the DOM through javascript.

 ### Git Set up